 Just one of six finalists chosen from hundreds of applicants at the Evolve Fight Team Global Tryouts in November 2018, the Finn successfully earned a spot on the squad and subsequently moved to Singapore to begin his new martial arts journey.

 Aleksi Toivonen makes a MASSIVE statement in his ONE debut with a slick submission victory over Akihiro Fujisawa!????: Check local listings for global TV broadcast????: Watch on the ONE Super App ????http://bit.ly/ONESuperApp

 Posted by ONE Championship on Friday, 12 July 2019

 After relocating to “The Lion City” at the top of the year, Toivonen signed with ONE Championship and was ready to make his mark in the world’s largest martial arts organization.

-In July, the 28-year-old delivered a sublime performance in his promotional debut at ONE: MASTERS OF FATE by submitting Japanese flyweight veteran Akihiro “Superjap” Fujisawa in the opening stanza.
+In July, the 28-year-old delivered a sublime performance in his promotional debut at ONE: MASTERS OF DESTINY by submitting Japanese flyweight veteran Akihiro “Superjap” Fujisawa in the opening stanza.